Rear-end accidents in Fort Lauderdale are a common occurrence, as they are throughout the rest of Florida.

 Our roads are congested.
 Drivers are rushed, tired, anxious and distracted.
 Some are trying to avoid red light camera tickets.
 Others simply aren’t watching the road ahead.

-The Broward car accident attorneys at The Ansara Law Firm, know whether it’s a fender-bender or a high-speed crash, rear-end collisions can result in a wide range of serious injuries for those involved.
+The Fort Lauderdale car accident attorneys at The Ansara Law Firm, know whether it’s a fender-bender or a high-speed crash, rear-end collisions can result in a wide range of serious injuries for those involved.

 Some of the most commonly-cited injuries include: